AD00 Policy on Policies

 Policies that do not meet the definition of University Policies and do not come within the scope of this Policy—for example, college, campus or unit level policies—may be promulgated by authorized individuals but may not be inconsistent with any applicable University Policy.

-For questions, additional detail, or to request changes to this policy, please contact the Office of the Vice President for Administration.
+For questions, additional detail, or to request changes to this policy, please contact the Office of the Senior Vice President and Chief of Staff.

 Most recent changes: